 Barcelona's social services provided 18,760 emergency allowances for a value of 8 million EUR, more than double the amount in 2019, just between March and July 2020.
+More broadly, across the whole of Spain, the Ministry of Social Rights dedicated 300 million EUR for an extraordinary fund that was transferred to regional authorities.
+The evaluation of the Fund shows that the resources were mainly directed to families most in need.
 In England, the cost of supporting people in need of care services increased by 5% (younger adults) and 8% (older people).
 These costs are likely to increase as the digitisation processes, assistive technology and telecare are further developed to better respond to the needs for independent living and autonomy of the people supported by public social services.